avsurganov/ItinGen/README.md

 ```

 ## Running Unit Tests
-Unit Tests for the Data Aggregation scripts and instructions on how to use them will be found in the `app/activities_data` directory.
+Unit Tests for the Data Aggregation scripts and the Geneartion Algorithm and the respective instructions on how to use them will be found in the `app/activities_data` directory.

-To run tests for the application, simply run:
+To run Database validation tests (back-end) for the application, simply run:
 ```bash
 npm test
 ```
-These tests will test to make sure that all of the front-end objects are
-displaying on the home page properly and as are intended.:w

 ## Suggested Acceptance Tests